 Avocados are not Instagram-famous for nothing.
 This bumpy on the outside, creamy on the inside fruit is chock full of good-for-you nutrients.
 Avocados provide 11% of the daily value for fiber and boast almost 20 vitamins and minerals including potassium and folate.

-We know this popular fruit is good for us, but a new review of the scientific literature suggests regularly eating avocados may help prevent metabolic syndrome.
+We know this popular fruit is good for us, but new research shows eating an avocado a day may help lower LDL or “bad cholesterol” levels in overweight or obese adults.
+Previous research also suggests regularly eating avocados may help prevent metabolic syndrome.
 According to the American Heart Association, as many as 34% of American adults may have metabolic syndrome, a group of factors that increases your risk for heart disease, diabetes and stroke.
 Some of those factors include having extra fat in the mid-section, low HDL (good) cholesterol levels, higher fasting blood sugar and high blood pressure.

 Being an avocado lover obviously has its perks.
 Data suggests people who eat half an avocado a day, on average, have a better overall diet quality and health status.
 A recent study revealed frequent avocado eaters had higher intakes of fiber, heart-healthy fats, vitamins E and C and several minerals.
 At the same time, they tend to eat less total sugar and sodium.
 It could very well be that people who regularly eat avocados generally follow a healthier diet.
 And those healthier eating patterns show on the outside, too.
 Those who eat avocados daily tend to weigh less — about 7 1/2 pounds less.
 In addition, they experienced lower insulin levels and were 32% less likely to have metabolic syndrome.